djedi23/meteor-sanitize-html-client/README.md

 Meteor package for [sanitize-html](https://github.com/punkave/sanitize-html).

-It will be accessible via `sanitizeHtml` on the server and the client.
+It will be accessible via `sanitizeHtml` on the client.

 Installation:
 ```